Seraphtai/LWGUI/README_CN.md

 ///
 /// group: parent group name (Default: none)
 /// power: power of slider (Default: 1)
+/// presetFileName: "Shader Property Preset" asset name, it rounds up the float to choose which Preset to use.
+///    You can create new Preset by
+///    "Right Click > Create > LWGUI > Shader Property Preset" in Project window,
+///    *any Preset in the entire project cannot have the same name*
 /// Target Property Type: Range public SubPowerSliderDrawer(float power) : this("_", power) { }
 public SubPowerSliderDrawer(string group, float power)